faster-than average load-to-play time for Blu-ray

 the original studio master soundtrack.
 I have never heard

-surround sound any better, including that in commercial movie theaters.
-Unfortunately, the BD-C5500 picture and sound was out of synch (also
+surround sound any better, including commercial movie theaters.

-The up-converted picture looks soft, and lacks the same color depth and
+the picture looked soft and lacks the same color depth and

 DVD-Video sound quality: Both